 - Projects that focus on software development for an engineering discipline that will lead to a broad user base may be considered for the SSE element of the SI2 program.

 - Projects at the framework and Institute levels should be submitted to the SSI and S2I2 classes, respectively, of SI2.

 - In all cases, the engineering application and the open-access issues must be emphasized.

 - Geosciences (GEO) (atmospheric and geospace sciences, earth sciences, ocean sciences, and polar sciences):

 - Projects at the Element level may be submitted to SI2 or the appropriate program in the Directorate of Geosciences, including Geoinformatics Program in the Division of Earth Sciences (EAR) (NSF 11-581) and the Polar Cyberinfrastructure Program in Polar Programs.
 PIs should contact the program directors in the relevant divsions and programs to discuss possible projects.

-- Projects that serve the Geoscience community at the Framework level should be submitted to the SSI category of SI2.
+- Projects that serve the Geoscience community at the Framework level should be submitted to the SSI class of SI2.